Bellevue 2044 - Housing

 The only house you can afford is the one you live in

-by marriedtotech, over 1 year ago
+by marriedtotech, about 2 years ago

 I moved to Bellevue in 2008 when I married my spouse, who had purchased a modest SFH in NE Bellevue a few years earlier on his tech worker salary.
 Working in a less lucrative field, I am keenly aware that I would not be able to afford to live in Bellevue if not for being partnered with someone who works in tech.
 I also find it incredibly sad that as we add all sorts of low-wage jobs in Bellevue, the only housing we seem to be adding is luxury housing that none of those retail, food, and service workers can...
 Continue reading